 LVT 2007 r

-LVT 2012 Muscat Corinne is the sister of Thiérry Vaute of Domaine La Pigeade.
+LVT 2014 Muscat 2012 r Corinne is the sister of Thiérry Vaute of Domaine La Pigeade.
 They also do bed and breakfast rooms.
-The 2012 Muscat was vinified at the Cave de Gigondas
+The first Beaumes-de-Venise red was the 2012, which was a thorough, VALUE **** wine.
+The Muscat, often ***(*), is vinified at the Cave de Gigondas, who sell most of the 16,000 bottle production.

 LVT 2013 Muscat Ex Co-operateur